 Today’s Daily 3 Midday results are in.
 Here are the winning numbers for Saturday October 2, 2021

-Your Daily 3 Midday results for Saturday October 2, 2021 are as follows:
+So these are your Daily 3 Midday results for Saturday October 2, 2021:

 Did you know that?